Skip to main content

 To create an environment variable:

-3. Provide the following details:
+3. Enter the following details:

-• Value - The value to be stored as the variable.
+• Value–The value to be stored as the variable.

-• Value Type - Choose between Plain Text or JSON.
+• Value Type–Select Plain Text or JSON.

-1. Click Add to save the variable.
+1. Select Add to save the variable.

 ${workflow.env.variable-name}

 Replace variable-name with the actual environment variable name.
+This expression dynamically retrieves the variable during workflow execution.

-Adding tags to environment variable in Orkes Conductor
+Editing an environment variable in Orkes Conductor

 Sample Workflow